 CHRISTOPHER S. TAYLOR, PH.D.
 LPC-S

 Christopher S. Taylor, Ph.D.
 LPC-S, author of My Digital Practice, is an adjunct professor of counseling ethics at Dallas Theological Seminary and Amberton University.
-As a graduate of Dallas Theological Seminary with a master’s degree in Counseling, Dr. Taylor utilizes existential psychotherapy to provide treatment for individuals struggling with loss of identity, depression, and anxiety.
-As a board-approved supervisor with a Ph.D. in Counseling Education and Supervision, Dr. Taylor currently provides supervision for licensed interns.
-In 2015, Dr. Taylor was appointed by Governor Greg Abbott to serve on the Texas State Board of Examiners of Professional Counselors as a professional member.
-In 2018, he was named vice chair of the board.
+Dr. Taylor utilizes existential psychotherapy to provide treatment for individuals struggling with loss of identity, and narcissism.
+In 2015, he was appointed by Governor Greg Abbott to serve on the Texas State Board of Examiners of Professional Counselors as a professional member.
+In 2018, he was unanimously voted to Vice Chair of the board.

 Working with various state and private organizations such as Child Protective Services since 2008, Dr. Taylor has experienced the lack of community support for broken homes in both urban and rural communities.
 In an endeavor to alleviate this issue, Dr. Taylor served as the court coordinator and program developer for Legacy Family Court in Dallas County from 2013 to 2016.
 In 2015, Legacy Family Court was recognized as “An Agent of Change” by the Council on Drug and Alcohol Abuse and was awarded an official resolution by Dallas County.
 In 2016, the Agricultural Commissioner appointed Dr. Taylor to serve on the Rural Health Task Force to assist in developing solutions for the expansion of mental health programs in rural Texas communities.